CodingGagan/markdown_test/apis/savings-apis/api-request-right-sizing-v2.md

 # Container Request Right Sizing Recommendation API

-{% swagger method="get" path="savings/requestSizingV2" baseUrl="http://<kubecost-address>/model/" summary="Container Request Right Sizing Recommendation API (V2)" %}
+{% swagger method="get" path="savings/requestSizingV2" baseUrl="http://<nOps-address>/model/" summary="Container Request Right Sizing Recommendation API (V2)" %}
 {% swagger-description %}
 The container request right sizing recommendation API provides recommendations for [container resource requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) based on configurable parameters and estimates the savings from implementing those recommendations on a per-container, per-controller level.
-If the cluster-level resources stay static, then there may not be significant savings from applying Kubecost's recommendations until you reduce your cluster resources.
+If the cluster-level resources stay static, then there may not be significant savings from applying nOps's recommendations until you reduce your cluster resources.
 Instead, your idle allocation will increase.
 {% endswagger-description %}

 {% swagger-parameter in="query" name="window" required="true" type="string" %}